graphql-python/graphql-core-legacy/docs/usage/queries.rst

 resolver functions, we can execute arbitrary query against the schema.

 The :mod:`graphql` package provides the :func:`graphql.graphql` function to execute queries.
-This is the main feature of GraphQL-core-next.
+This is the main feature of graphql-core.

 Note however that this function is actually a coroutine intended to be used in asynchronous code running in an event loop.